Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1931 - The Frederick V. Field House aka Sun Terrace, 393 Stub Hollow Road, New Hartford CT.
 Designed with George Howe.One of the earliest Modernist houses in the US.
 In 1936, he added a three-car garage of block construction at the northeast section.
 A 1941 addition included a single-story wing with two bedrooms and a bath on the west side, plus a dining space at the rear.
 Field fled to Mexico in 1953, abandoning the house.
 Sold in 1977 to Michael Taylor, who renovated it, removing many original features and built-ins.
 Sold to the Timothy Lyman Trust and restored by architect Gary Morgenroth in 1991.
 Despite heavy alterations, it was added to the National Register in 1978.

-1932 - The Leonard and Dorothy Elmhurst House, aka High Cross House, Dartington Hall, Totnes, Devon, United Kingdom.
-They built it for William Curry, then headmaster of the nearby Dartington Hall School.
+1932 - The Leonard and Dorothy Elmhurst House, aka High Cross House, Dartington Hall, Totnes TQ9 6ED, Devon, United Kingdom.
+Commissioned by Leonard Elmhurst for William Curry, the first Headmaster of Dartington Hall School.
 The building deteriorated from 1987 and was used as a student hostel.
 It was restored in 1995 by architect John Winter and became the first British Modernist house to open to the public.
 Less than two years after signing a management lease, the National Trust abandoned the property citing low visitor figures (despite the fact that the home attracted 21,000 visitors, almost double the number attracted to the Trust's Erno Goldfinger’s Willow Road home in Hampstead).
 As of 2025, home to an artist while the C20 Society lobbies for repairs.
+Currently closed to the public and owned by the Dartington Hall Trust.

 undefined